cjwit/worldmusic_development/README.md

 * Abstract for Kristina's essay
 * Remove upper border on item list (both for resources and chapters)
 * Add news to home page
+* Add image thumbnails to `chapter.html` and chapters